Alexa Collins Shows Off Incredible Curves In Figure-Hugging Blue Mini Dress

 On Tuesday, April 7, American model Alexa Collins uploaded a series of stunning snaps on Instagram for her 886,000 followers to enjoy.

-The photos show the 24-year-old posing in a white walled room with a mirror to her left.
+The photos showed the 24-year-old posing in a white-walled room with a mirror to her left.
 She sizzled in a long-sleeved, off-the-shoulder pastel blue mini dress with rhinestone detailing from the clothing company Fashion Nova.
 The ensemble accentuated her incredible curves and slender waist.
-She accessorized the feminine look with a pair of sparkling statement earrings.
+She accessorized the look with a pair of sparkling statement earrings.

-For the casual photo shoot, the model styled her slightly tousled hair in a deep side part.
+For the casual photo shoot, Alexa styled her slightly tousled hair in a deep side part.
 She enhanced her natural beauty with a full face of makeup — a striking application that featured glowing highlighter, subtle contour, voluminous lashes, and nude lip gloss.

-In the first image, the Instagram star turned her body slightly away from the photographer, giving fans a good view of her side profile.
+In the first image, Alexa turned her body slightly away from the photographer, giving fans a good view of her side profile.
 She stood with her shoulders back and raked her fingers through her blond hair.
-Alexa gazed directly into the camera, parting her full lips.
-The Florida-native altered her position for the following photo by facing forward, as she held onto her arm.
+She gazed directly into the camera, parting her full lips.
+The Florida native altered her position for the following photo by facing forward, as she held onto her arm.

-In the caption, Alexa acknowledged that she resembles Cinderella in her glamorous dress.
-She also seemingly made reference to the coronavirus pandemic, noting that she has “nowhere to go,” despite being rather dressed up.
-She also provided additional advertisement for Fashion Nova by tagging the company.
+In the caption, Alexa acknowledged that she resembles Cinderella in her glamorous outfit.
+She also seemingly made reference to the coronavirus pandemic, noting that she has “nowhere to go” despite being rather dressed up.
+She also provided an additional advertisement for Fashion Nova by tagging the company.

 The post appears to be a fan favorite as it soon amassed more than 4,000 likes.
 Many of Alexa’s admirers also took the time to compliment her.
 While some simply left a trail of emoji in the comments section, others were decidedly more vocal in their praise.